 About this task

 As of InfiniMetrics release 4.2, all HTTP communications will be redirected to HTTPS.
-InfiniMetrics uses an out-of-the-box, self-signed certificate.
+InfiniMetrics uses a self-signed certificate by default.

-This task allows the customer to secure the communication to InfiniMetrics using an SSL certificate.
-The certificate can be either self-signed or externally provided.
+This task allows the customer to secure the communication to InfiniMetrics using either a customer-provided, or an externally-provided SSL certificate.

 Before you begin